edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.3.md

 ```
 * You are tasked to create a choose your own adventure game.
 * The theme of this game is up to you, it could be from a book, movie, a video game, or something you made up.
+	* You are going to get the default assets of a zombie attack adventure story if you do choose to use that.
 	* When the web site loads, you must start with at least 2 different paths as click-able buttons.
 	* Each time a path is choosen or decision is made by the user you must give the user 2 more more path/decisions and render them on the screen.
 	* The game must have at least 2 rounds of choices after the starting one.
 	* Starts out with 2 choices -> 2 more -> 2 more.
-	* The game should have 8 short text based endings.
+	* The game should have 8 different endings.
-	* You will be rendering onto the HTML but with only text and CSS.
-	* You will be creating all the assets for this app.
 ```

 ### 10. Everyone Do (10 minutes)